-In this post, Nick talks about some of the weird Chinese food he’s tried during his trips through China over the last twenty years.
+Eating is a popular past time with the Chinese and is often a highlight of many visits to China.
+In this post, Nick describes some of the weird Chinese food he’s tried during his trips through China over the last twenty years.

 One of my favourite ways to experience the culture of a country is through food.
 I would regard eating as one of my hobbies and I am lucky that my overlanding career has allowed me to eat in restaurants all over the globe.

 The Chinese love eating and the choice of restaurants available is simply staggering.
 From tiny shacks serving simple but amazing noodles, to very fancy, fine dining outlets serving hugely creative masterpieces.

 As the Cantonese saying goes:

 “Anything that walks, swims, crawls, or flies with its back to heaven is edible”

 With this list, I relive some of the memorable experiences I’ve had of eating weird food in China.
 I’m not suggesting you will enjoy all of these dishes, in fact there are some which I would certainly not try again.
 However, a major part of any adventure is trying new things.